tobi-or-not-tobi/app-iframe-loader/README.md

 # iframeloader
 iframeloader is a small js library that can be used to load a URL in an iframe.
 The purpose is to generate the iframe on the fly and support any interaction and communciation between the hosted page and the iframe.

-iframeloader is written in typescript and will be compiled in JS (es5)
+iframeloader is written in typescript and is compiled in JS (es5)

 ## Features
+- A Frame can be referenced
+- A frame can be created by URL or dynamically by providing static resources
 - Multiple frames can be generated
 - Provides postMessages from hosted page to iframe and visa versa

-# Todo
-- handover other events (i.e. click), so that an event outside will notify the iframe.
-This will improve the experience.
+- supports different event listeners:
+    * FrameEventListener
+    * HttpEventListener (mainly used for CORS)
+    * DomEventListener (i.e. dom manipulation)
+    * MouseEventListener
+    * LinkEventListener
+- event listeners can do a reply to the calling frame

 ## Development environment
 The code is developed in typescript and compiled with webpack.